sct-pipeline/csa-atrophy/docs/statistics.rst

 Power analysis
 =====================

-Between group minimum sample size
+Between-group minimum sample size
 """""""""""""""""""""""""""""""""""

-the minimum sample size (number of subjects per study arm) necessary to detect an atrophy between groups was computed based on a two-sample (unpaired) bilateral t-test using the following formula (Wang and Ji 2020; Wittes 2002):
+The minimum sample size (number of subjects per study arm) necessary to detect an atrophy between groups was computed based on a two-sample (unpaired) bilateral t-test using the following formula (Wang and Ji 2020; Wittes 2002):

 :math:`n_{unpaired} = (z_{α/2} + z_{β})^2(SD + SD)^2 / diff_{group}^2`.

-Where n_{unpaired} is the minimum sample size required to differentiate between groups with a given power (z_{β} corresponds to the power z score, e.g. 80% power gives β=0.2 and z_{β}= -0.84) and level of significance (z_{α/2} corresponds to the significance level z score, e.g. 5% level of significance gives 𝛂=0.05 and z_{α/2}=-1.96), SD is the inter-subject standard deviation of the mean CSA (which was calculated by taking the mean CSA across Monte Carlo samples). diff_{group} group is the difference of the mean CSA between the groups.
+Where :math:`n_{unpaired}` is the minimum sample size required to differentiate between groups with a given power (z_{β} corresponds to the power z score, e.g. 80% power gives β=0.2 and z_{β}= -0.84) and level of significance (z_{α/2} corresponds to the significance level z score, e.g. 5% level of significance gives 𝛂=0.05 and z_{α/2}=-1.96), SD is the inter-subject standard deviation of the mean CSA (which was calculated by taking the mean CSA across Monte Carlo samples). diff_{group} group is the difference of the mean CSA between the groups.

 .. autofunction:: csa_rescale_stat.sample_size